rmee/gradle-plugins/az/README.md

 # az

-Provides access to `az`, the command line client of Azure to manage cloud resources.
+Provides access to `az`, the command line cli of Azure to manage cloud resources.

 ## Setup